 If you are going to add meat I like to cook mine in skillet first then add it to the crockpot and cook with the rest of the ingredients.
 The exception being with chicken breasts, you can add those in raw, then shred them once they are cooked through.
 Also, you will not need to blend the chili at the end if going the meat route and you can add less veggies.

-For this crockpot vegetarian chili I like to use a combination of fresh carrots, mushrooms, onion and red pepper.
+For this recipe I like to use a combination of fresh carrots, mushrooms, onion and red pepper.
 I think these veggies add great flavor and texture to this chili without being super in your face vegetable flavor.
 You can of course use this combination or add or subtract what you wish.

 Some other awesome veggies to incorporate into this chili recipe are corn, sweet potato, zucchini, squash, a different color pepper, jalapeno peppers for some spice or eggplant.

 What is chili without some awesome toppers to pair with it?!
-Here are just a few of my favorite add-ons to pair with this Crockpot Vegetarian Chili recipe.
+Here are just a few of my favorite add-ons to pair with this Slow Cooker Vegan Chili recipe.
 Of course, these are just some suggestions and you can add on whatever you wish.
 I have included both vegetarian and vegan options so everyone can find something they can enjoy.

 - Tortilla Chips